empalmer/Thesis/README.md

 * Feb 23rd - Finish rough draft

 * Mar 1
   + Actually have all data scanned and edited
   + rewrite first and second chapters
   + edit read.R file so it picks up on dynamic markings etc.
   + Catch up on music theory and code chords and cadance fetures
+  + 2-3 visializations of differences in composers
+  + look up submission to CCARH?

+*

 ### Big Deadlines